EhsanRahimian/Interview-Question/README.md

           A |------|------|,,,,,,|------|,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,|
           B |------|,,,,,,,,,,,,,|------|,,,,,,,,,,,,,|------|,,,,,,|------|,,,,,,|

-Gide: Free shows by  ,,, && Busy shows by ---
+Gide: (Free shows by  ,,, and  Busy shows by ---)